NeuroPhysIIR/chiir2025/content/submission/_index.md

 ### Summary
 Statements can be submitted by using [this template](https://bit.ly/NeuroPhysIIR_template) as reference and by filling out [this form](https://bit.ly/NeuroPhysIIR_form): [bit.ly/NeuroPhysIIR_form](bit.ly/NeuroPhysIIR_form).

-## Between the submission deadline and the workshop (March)
+## Between the submission deadline and the workshop (March 2025)

 Statements will be made available to participants through a shared folder (T.B.A.) and in the workshop [Discord channel](https://discord.gg/qKm3PXQcv)

 Responses to statements can be added as comments directly to the statements.
 You are encouraged but not required to include your name in the PDF file; if you don't, the statement or response will remain anonymous.

-## During the NeuroPhysIIR workshop (27 or 28 of March)
+## During the NeuroPhysIIR workshop (27 or 28 March 2025)

 We will have time to discuss statements and responses during the workshop.
+More details to follow.

+## After the workshop (April-May 2025)

 Participants will collaboratively contribute to the writing of the workshop report, which will be submitted to SIGIR Forum.